Standard Test Method for Tensile Properties of Plastics

 United manufactures and supplies a wide range of Universal Test Machines, grips, and accessories to help you perform ASTM D638.
 Universal Test Machines are differentiated by capacity and choosing the proper test frame is determined by how much force is required to break the sample.
 If you are unsure as to how much capacity is required United will perform a free sample test to help you determine system capacity requirements.

 United offers Universal Test Machines that range in capacity from our single-column 2.5kN (550 Lbf) up to 600kN (449,000 Lbf) dual-column frames.
-Dual column frames are available in both table model and floor model configurations.
+Our 50 kN and 100 kN dual-column frames are available in both table model and floor model configurations.

 - Fixed or Self-aligning grips and proper grip jaws are required.